miklevin/MikeLev.in/_posts/2023-05-19-how-wizard-of-oz-predicted-everything-about-today-s-ai-world.md

 days, our trips to the Franklin Institute.

 Josh is also a blue who was also himself was bullied horribly in middle school, perhaps more than I was.
-All I had was a nickname that stuck, but Josh had achene something fierce.
+All I had was a nickname that stuck, but Josh had the type of teenage skin that gets made fun of.
 However, to his amazing credit, and also inspiration to me although he doesn't know it, he took the popular-kid route, joined the football team and made himself one of the cool kids.

 To put a fine point on it, Josh knows how to shape a rock and make it shine.
 He could do it with himself in his transition from middle school to high school,